dart-lang/labs/pkgs/timezone/README.md

 ### Initialization from Dart library

 This is the recommended way to initialize a time zone database for non-browser environments.
-Each Dart libary found in `lib/data`, for example `lib/data/latest.dart`, contains a single no-argument function, `initializeTimeZones`.
+Each Dart library found in `lib/data`, for example `lib/data/latest.dart`, contains a single no-argument function, `initializeTimeZones`.